toasty-dev/Peeware-SYNAPSEZUI/README.md

 ## License

-Peeware is licensed under the [MIT License](https://github.com/your-repo/peeware/blob/main/LICENSE), which means it's free to use and modify.
+Peeware is licensed under the [MIT License](https://github.com/toasty-dev/Peeware-SYNAPSEZUI/blob/main/LICENSE), which means it's free to use and modify.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out:

 - **Discord:** toasty.dev
----

-Feel free to modify the template to better suit your project's needs and branding.
-You can also replace placeholders like `https://example.com/path-to-your-logo.png` with actual links or images that you have for your project.